HashDudes/Hedera-Hashlips/README.md

 1) Before doing anything, make sure you install nodejs package -> https://nodejs.org/en/

+If on Mac you may need to update to latest version of Node using the code below in the terminal:

+        npm install n -g

+and then

+        sudo n stable

 -------------------------------------------------------------------------

 2) Open CMD (Command Prompt on Windows) or Terminal (Mac) and install the git package - copy and paste line below into your terminal